guigolab/geneidx/README.md

-# Geneid+BLASTx
+# GeneidX
 We provide a fast and accurate prediction of the protein-coding genes in a genome, taking as input the genome assembly and a set of proteins from closely related species.

-This repository contains the implementation of the Geneid+BLASTx *ab initio* gene prediction method.
+This repository contains the implementation of the GeneidX *ab initio* gene prediction method.

 In the description here, you can find our preliminary results, a schema of our method and a description of the minimal requirements and commands required for running it.